KyleHersey/TGA-editor/README.md

 Otherwise, use the following commands in order:

-rm proj
+rm proj,
-make clean
+make clean,
-make
+make,
 proj

 ----------------